stephenhoward/model-envoy/README.md

 ### get\_storage('Plugin')

-Passes back the storage plugin specified by `$storage_package` being used by the class.
+Passes back the storage plugin specified by `Plugin` being used by the class.
 Follows the same namespace resolution process as the instance method below.

+### get\_cache('Plugin')

+Passes back the cache plugin specified by `Plugin` being used by the class.
+Follows the same namespace resolution process as the `get_storage` instance method below.

 ## Instance Methods